byronka/memoria_project/README.md

 More-detailed Quick Start
 -------------------------

-This is a ongoing long-term project to develop software for combined family tree and memorial site.
+This is an ongoing long-term project to develop software for a combined family tree and memorial site.
 While it is incomplete, it acts as a realistic example for the [Minum](https://github.com/byronka/minum) web framework.

 * This project uses Gnu Make as its build tool, wrapping calls to [Maven](https://maven.apache.org/)